feldera/dist-design/approaches.md

    handle `k` in worker `w` to partition `w` of `output[k]`, unless that output was already produced in a previous run.

-7. Read one event for `step` for each partition where we didn't already read one in step 1 above, blocking as necessary.
-Also block until our own write or writes to `step` commit.
+7. Read one event for `input-step` for each partition where we didn't already read one in step 1 above, blocking as necessary.
+Also block until our own write or writes to `input-step` commit.

-   This is necessary because we need all of `step` to commit before any of `output[*]`.
+   This is necessary because we need all of `input-step` to commit before any of `output[*]`.
 Otherwise, we could violate the invariant.

 8. Commit the Kafka transaction.